-If I have a personal training certification from another organization, will CSEP accept that as equivalency to the CSEP-CPT?
+If I have a personal training or exercise physiology certification from another organization, will CSEP accept that as equivalency to the CSEP-CPT or CSEP-CEP?

 In order to become a CSEP-CPT or CSEP-CEP, you must follow the 5 Steps to Becoming Certified as part of the certification process.
 As well, each certification has a set of requirements that applicants must meet in order to be eligible to challenge the exams.

 After you apply you will be sent regular communication at each step to assist you.